 “That is why we held further meetings with Applause to discuss UX/UI testing.
 It was suggested that we run a UX/UI test overnight in order to achieve faster results in our workshops,” Nico explains.

 Applause’s User Feedback allows Aperto to understand the end customer perspective.
 They frequently run test cycles for feedback overnights, validate it in the morning and then implement changes immediately within their agile development cycle.

 Use Case: Elderly Care

 Aperto and IBM jointly developed the “Elderly Care” app for instance.
 Elderly Care is an IoT solution that caters especially for the needs of the elderly, enabling them or those in need of care to live at home self-reliantly for as long as possible.
 The app displays information from various sensors (water, windows, door, etc.) and allows relatives to react promptly in the case of irregularities.

 During the prototyping of Elderly Care, a click dummy with a questionnaire was sent to the target group defined by Aperto in order to obtain relevant user feedback and verify whether the prototype really met user requirements.

 The results were both instructive and positive: Many users from the Applause tester community praised the idea, the design and the functions of the app and emphasized the issue of data security.

-To find out more about Aperto’s experiences with Applause, watch our video “A Conversation with Aperto Move: Growing Device Coverage,” and to learn more about Applause User Feedback visit our website.
+To find out more about Aperto’s experiences with Applause, watch our video “A Conversation with Aperto Move: Growing Device Coverage,” and to learn more about Applause Usability visit our website.

 Photos: Aperto / Tino Wehe